AaltoSciComp/scicomp-docs/aalto/zulip.rst

   - Enter your message and send.

-Others can split or join topics if they want.
+Others (or you...) can split or join topics if they want by going to "edit message".
 Don't worry, just ask!

-By being organized, you can get both the benefits of quick chat with the order of not missing anything.
+By being organized, you can get both the benefits of quick chat with the organization of not missing anything.